DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 	- Tidied up some complex remaps like `SL-BS,V-B` for Ext.
 Made `Ext-CAW(S)_@K` remaps instead.
 Ext1/2 images were also renamed/copied to be simpler and more consistent.
 	- The SL-BS swap is good for `Extend-CAWS_ISO`, bringing the WheelLeft/Right keys together.
 Since Ext1 and Ext2 use the same remap, it wasn't done for AWide/CAW.
 	- Background image files were renamed more consistently.
-	- Replaced the global PklHotKeyBuffer queue string with a global array.
+	- Replaced the global PklHotKeyBufDn queue string with a global array.
 	- Mirrored Colemak BaseLayouts.
 The AltGr layer holds mirror mappings, and ergo mods can be used normally.
 The Sym mod may not be ideal for it.
 		- There's a separate base layout for Cmk-DH to make mirroring work as it should.
 Curl mod remaps should not be added to the resulting layout, just other mods.
 	- The AHK Send command sends active modifiers up before a sent character/string, and down after, before the final up as you release them physically.